kv-orm/core/README.md

 ### Load

 And subsequently, load them back again.
-If the Entity has a Primary Column, you can load the specific instance by passing in the Primary Column value.
+If the Entity has a PrimaryColumn, you can load the specific instance by passing in the PrimaryColumn value.

 ```typescript
 const loadedWilliamShakespeare = await authorRepository.load(